lisabecker/ANLP_AuthorshipAttribution/README.md

 March 1st, 2019, University of Potsdam

-Final project for Advanced Natural Language Processing by Lisa Becker, Nina Harlacher, Joceline Ziegler
+Final project for the graded course Advanced Natural Language Processing by Lisa Becker, Nina Harlacher, Joceline Ziegler.
+The report can be found in this repository as ANLP_report_paper.pdf.
+Supervised by Professor Tatjana Scheffler at the University of Potsdam.

 Just download all files.